flare-foundation/docs/docs/infra/data/deploying.md

 ### How much does it cost to submit prices as price provider?

-Price submissions and reveals are currently discounted and it costs approximately 3-4 SGB per day if all the submission and reveal transactions are successful.
+Price submissions and reveals are currently discounted on Songbird and it costs approximately 3-4 SGB per day if all the submission and reveal transactions are successful.

 ### Where can I see for which FTSOs I am eligible to submit prices?

 Each address is whitelisted separately for each FTSO contract.
 There are two ways to query whitelisting data, one through the `VoterWhitelister` contract, the other through the `PriceSubmitter` contract.

 ### How to read whitelisted addresses using the `VoterWhitelister` contract?

 Per FTSO there is an array of whitelisted addresses.
-Open the [contract](https://songbird-explorer.flare.network/address/0xa76906EfBA6dFAe155FfC4c0eb36cDF0A28ae24D/read-contract) and use function #4 `getFtsoWhitelistedPriceProviders`.
+Open an FTSO contract and use the method `getFtsoWhitelistedPriceProviders`.
 Set the required index and check if your address is in this list.

-### How to read whitelisted addresses using the the `PriceSubmitter` contract?
+### How to read whitelisted addresses using the `PriceSubmitter` contract?

-Open the [contract](https://songbird-explorer.flare.network/address/0x1000000000000000000000000000000000000003/read-contract) and use function #8 `voterWhitelistBitmap` where you should set the address your would like to query.
+Open the contract and use the method `voterWhitelistBitmap` where you should set the address your would like to query.
 The function returns a bitmap corresponding to allowed FTSO indices in big-endian format.
-If you were allowed to submit princess for FTSOs with indices 0, 1 and 3, the returned bitmap would be 11 (in binary `1011`)
+If you were allowed to submit princess for FTSOs with indices 0, 1 and 3, the returned bitmap would be 11 (`1011` in binary).

 ### Which currencies are available on the network?

 The best way to get available currencies is to query the `FtsoRegistry` that holds information about available FTSOs, their addresses, prices and indices.
-Songbird currently supports the following symbols: `[XRP, LTC, XLM, DOGE, ADA, ALGO, BCH, DGB, BTC, ETH, FIL, SGB]`, but new ones could be added by governance vote.
+Songbird currently supports the following symbols: `XRP, LTC, XLM, DOGE, ADA, ALGO, BCH, DGB, BTC, ETH, FIL, SGB`, but new ones could be added by governance vote.

+The Flare network will start with the same symbols as Songbird.

 ### Is there a slashing mechanism for non-availability?

 There is currently no slashing for not providing a price.
 If you do not provide a price in a specific price epoch, your can not gain reward in that epoch.
 So the unavailability has a direct negative impact on your reward rate as a price provider.

 ### The network time is not the same as local time, is there something wrong?

 Due to the decentralized state of the network, one might experience some occasional time drifts (+-30s).
-We suggest you keep synchronized local time with global time through Network Time Protocol (NTP) to avoid missing any important submit/reveal periods.
+We suggest you keep synchronized local time with global time through Network Time Protocol (NTP) to avoid missing any submit/reveal periods.

-### Where can I get information on which prices are rewarded
+### Where can I get information on which prices are rewarded?

 Each FTSO emits a `PriceFinalized` event that contains information about calculated median price and rewarding bounds.

-### How can I see who has delegated to me
+### How can I see who has delegated to me?

-There is currently no on-chain structure that holds the relevant data.
+There is currently no on-chain structure that holds this data.
 You might want to listen to events emitted by delegations.

 ### The NPM library is written in Typescript, can I use another language to write a price provider?

 You are free to use any language to run the price provider, although some might be more suitable than others.
 Try using a language that offers good support for Ethereum smart contracts, e.g. `web3-your-language`.
-Many successful price providers use different technologies such as: go, C#, python.
+Many successful price providers use different technologies such as: go, C#, or python.

 ### Is there any code for writing a price provider in Python?

-This [gist](https://gist.github.com/jO-Osko/a9e8904cb3e8f9af5f154302117b4444) showcases the calculation of submit hashes in python using the `web3py` library.
+This [gist](https://gist.github.com/jO-Osko/a9e8904cb3e8f9af5f154302117b4444) showcases the calculation of submit hashes in Python using the `web3py` library.

 ### Are delegations transferable between different addresses?

 Delegations are currently not transferable.
-Specifically, you can't redelegate the vote power that was delegated to your address.
+Specifically, you can't re-delegate the vote power that was delegated to your address.

 ### Does the price epoch vary with each FTSO?

 No, price epoch configurations are governed by `FtsoManager` (you can get them using the `getPriceEpochConfiguration` method).
 This is necessary so that all submissions (and reveals) can happen at the same time.

 ### Can price epoch duration change?

 Price epoch durations are generally fixed and will not change abruptly.
 Any such change will be broadcasted to the community and be part of a governance decision.

 ### Why am I getting strange reverts on submission?

 One reason could be related to the status of your node.
 Make sure the node is healthy and has enough peers.
-See [observation-node-faq.md](observation.md#faq)
+See [Troubleshooting](./troubleshooting.md)